telerik/winforms-docs/editors/time-picker/localization.md

 ````

 {{endregion}}

-To apply the custom localization provider, instantiate and assign it to the current localization provider: #_[C#] Assigning the Current Localization Provider_
+To apply the custom localization provider, instantiate and assign it to the current localization provider:

+####Assigning the Current Localization Provider

 {{source=..\SamplesCS\Editors\TimePicker1.cs region=settingTheLocalizationProvider}}
 {{source=..\SamplesVB\Editors\TimePicker1.vb region=settingTheLocalizationProvider}}